Home » What You Need to Know About Hiking Pikes Peak

 • Hello summit!
 You’ve reached the top!
 (Elevation: 14,115 feet)

-A note about the Incline: Yes, you can absolutely include the Incline in your summiting of Pikes Peak.
+Yes, you can absolutely include the Incline in your summiting of Pikes Peak.
 However, the Incline is its own grueling journey and we do not recommend adding this challenge unless you are incredibly fit, experienced and properly outfitted with an appropriate amount of additional water.
 Please do not attempt this on a whim.

 Stopping at Barr Camp

 • There is no potable water.
-Bring your own or bring a filtration method/system
+Bring your own or bring a filtration method/system.

-• Bring your own tent and camping gear if you plan to camp outside
+• Bring your own tent and camping gear if you plan to camp outside.

-• Bring cooking utensils if you need to prep your own meals
+• Bring cooking utensils if you need to prep your own meals.

 You can learn more about the accommodations at Barr Camp here.